tehtnaz/rankbot/README.md

 A basic leveling bot for Discord created by @tehtnaz

+ rankbot © 2024 by Jase Beaumont is licensed under CC BY-NC-SA 4.0

 ## How to host it for yourself

 -   Rename `config-template.json` to `config.json`